orcfax/docs/docs/incentivized-testnet/phase-1-manual.md

 -   [cex collector (gofer)][collector-2]
 -   [cer-feeds.json][collector-3]

+> KEEPING UP TO DATE:
+>
+> There needs to be some flexibility in the versions of software being run on a
+> decentralized network.
+That being said, Orcfax will coordinate with ITN
+> participants to provide them the most up to date information about maintaining
+> their setup and if versions can or need to be upgraded.
+This page will also be
+> added to as required.

 [collector-1]: https://github.com/orcfax/collector-node/releases
 [collector-2]: https://github.com/orcfax/oracle-suite/releases
 [collector-3]:
     https://raw.githubusercontent.com/orcfax/cer-feeds/refs/tags/2024.10.30.0001/feeds/mainnet/cer-feeds.json

-> KEEPING UP TO DATE: There needs to be some flexibility in the versions of
-> software being run on a decentralized network.
-That being said, Orcfax will
-> coordinate with ITN partipants to provide them the most up to date information
-> about maintaining their setup and if versions can or need to be upgraded.
-This
-> page will also be added to as required.

 #### Collector node